Novel number two is on its way – here’s the first chapter.

 Ah, fuck it.
 I rip the sheet of paper out of my pad and throw it in a ball towards the bin.
 What am I thinking, trying to set a story in the present day?
 I have to admit it, the future is where I’m comfortable.
 That’s where my stories need to be.

 I put the kettle on, as much to have a good stretch.
 Rain is beating hard on the corrugated plastic roof of a lean-to conservatory barely hanging from the back of the kitchen.
-It’s late morning, there’s a John Martyn tape playing and Jen has been watching TV after returning from a therapy session.
-It couldn’t have gone too well, she hasn’t spoken since she got in.
+It’s late morning, there’s a John Martyn tape playing and Jen has been watching TV since returning from a therapy session.
+It couldn’t have gone too well, she hasn’t spoken the whole time she’s been back.

-I pull back the curtain that divides the living room from the kitchen.
+I pull open the curtain that divides the living room from the kitchen.

 “Yeah, go on,” says Jen.
 “And skin up, while you’re at it.”